python-websockets/websockets/docs/topics/broadcast.rst

 Don't set extreme values of ``write_limit``, ``ping_interval``, or ``ping_timeout`` to ensure that this condition holds!
-Instead, set reasonable values and use the built-in :func:`~asyncio.connection.broadcast` function.
+Instead, set reasonable values and use the built-in :func:`~asyncio.server.broadcast` function.

 The concurrent way
 ------------------